V. Gordon Childe: University in Sydney and Oxford: 1911–1917

 Childe studied for a degree in classics at the University of Sydney in 1911; although focusing on written sources, he first came across classical archaeology through the work of the archaeologists Heinrich Schliemann and Arthur Evans.
-At university, he became an active member of the debating society, at one point arguing that "socialism is desirable."
+At university, he became an active member of the debating society, at one point arguing that "socialism is desirable".
 Increasingly interested in socialism, he read the works of Karl Marx and Friedrich Engels, as well as those of the philosopher G. W. F. Hegel, whose dialectics heavily influenced Marxist theory.
 At university, he became a great friend of fellow undergraduate and future judge and politician Herbert Vere Evatt, with whom he remained in lifelong contact.
 Ending his studies in 1913, Childe graduated the following year with various honours and prizes, including Professor Francis Anderson's prize for philosophy.

 Wishing to continue his education, he gained a £200 Cooper Graduate Scholarship in Classics, allowing him to pay the tuition fees at Queen's College, part of the University of Oxford, England.
 He set sail for Britain aboard the SS Orsova in August 1914, shortly after the outbreak of World War I. At Queen's, Childe was entered for a diploma in classical archaeology followed by a Literae Humaniores degree, although he never completed the former.
-Whilst there, he studied under John Beazley and Arthur Evans, the latter being Childe's supervisor.
+While there, he studied under John Beazley and Arthur Evans, the latter being Childe's supervisor.
 In 1915, he published his first academic paper, "On the Date and Origin of Minyan Ware", in the Journal of Hellenic Studies, and the following year produced his B.Litt. thesis, "The Influence of Indo-Europeans in Prehistoric Greece", displaying his interest in combining philological and archaeological evidence.

 At Oxford he became actively involved with the socialist movement, antagonising the conservative university authorities.
 Becoming a noted member of the left-wing reformist Oxford University Fabian Society, he was there in 1915 when it changed its name to the Oxford University Socialist Society, following a split from the Fabian Society.
 His best friend and flatmate was Rajani Palme Dutt, a fervent socialist and Marxist.
 The pair often got drunk and tested each other's knowledge about classical history late at night.
-With Britain in the midst of World War I, many socialists refused to fight for the British Army despite the government-imposed conscription.
+With Britain in the midst of World War I, many British-based socialists refused to enlist in the military despite the government-mandated conscription.
 They believed the ruling classes of Europe's imperialist nations were waging the war for their own interests at the expense of the working classes; these socialists thought class war was the only conflict they should be concerned with.
 Dutt was imprisoned for refusing to fight, and Childe campaigned for the release of both him and other socialists and pacifist conscientious objectors.
-Childe was never required to enlist in the army, most likely because of his poor health and eyesight.
+Childe was never required to enlist in the military, most likely due to his poor health and eyesight.
 His anti-war sentiments concerned the authorities; the intelligence agency MI5 opening a file on him, his mail was intercepted, and he was kept under observation.